PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and the unconsumed policy are frozen before implementation.
 The focused gate passes `370 passed, 1 xfailed in 18.07s`; the strict xfail is transparent runner/helper/direct propagation.

+The runner and helper now return the active three-dictionary tuple.
+The direct post-QDQ call retains `_layout_pass_set_1_transpose_unary_fanout_results`; the attention-gate/QDQ callback now contributes its default-policy tuple to the parent's still-discarded result.
+The focused implementation gate passes `371 passed in 20.83s`, the branch-changed broad suite passes `1589 passed in 28.35s`, and targeted static validation passes.

+The next unit should audit every direct attention-gate/QDQ parent result now that its Transpose/unary-fanout callback slot is populated.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it